All of time is contained in one moment,

 which is just a word, and not the thing itself.

-That thing itself is never actually appearing, and so
+That thing itself never actually appears, hence

 to cover its not-actually-being-anything-ness,

-but without such an elaborate hyphenation.
+but without such a complex hyphenation.

-When this current dream body drops down dead,
+When this current dream body drops away,

-wide open, as if I am happily letting everything return
+wide open, happily letting everything return